The Importance of Losing Weight to Improving Your Dating Life

 Like in many other areas of life, in this case, the more difficult solution is the one that is much more likely to be rewarding and making a real difference in your life by dramatically improving every single moment of your existence.
 This real solution to the excess weight problem is making an uncompromising decision to not settle for the body in which you are living today and beginning to lose weight to become healthier, more attractive and as a result – a happier person.
 The process of losing weight is challenging and slow and it requires real changes in your lifestyle, but it is well worth it.
 Imagine feeling lighter, more energetic, not breathing as heavily when you walk uphill or up the stairs, being able to engage in different sports and actually enjoying it.
 Imagine becoming healthier and living longer.
 Imagine getting the looks from guys around you and especially those men who see you and your body change when you wear a flattering outfit which makes you feel sexier and more desirable.

-Imagine your confidence and self-esteem sky-rocket as you overcome this challenge of not looking that way you want and transforming your body into something better and more beautiful.
-Imagine becoming a more happier person who radiates positive energy and starts attracting the opposite sex not only with her body but also with her personality as a result of having a more attractive body.
-All of those incredible changes are awaiting you if you decide to not settle for having excess weight and committing to doing something about it.
+Imagine your confidence and self-esteem sky-rocket as you overcome and transforming your body into something better and more beautiful.
+Imagine becoming a happier person who radiates a more positive energy and starts attracting the opposite sex not only with her body but also with her personality as a result of having a more attractive body.
+All of those incredible changes are awaiting you if you decide to not settle for being fat and committing to doing something about it.
+The photo above is chosen for a reason.
+This woman’s body is very attractive but she is far from being skinny.
+In fact she could gain 15-20 lbs and still no guy would kick her out of bed.
+If you are overweight, your goal is not become skin and bones but to become normal/curvy/voluptuous, especially if you have the proper “coke bottle” shape.

 Recently I conducted a social experiment which lead to incredible results: the vast majority of women who are not overweight are sexually desirable to practically all heterosexual men.
 This means that having a leaner body alone will very likely make you sexually attractive to almost every guy.